Open Season: Call of Nature: Broadcast

 The series was announced on August 1, 2023.
 The series had its world premiere on Discovery Kids in Latin America on October 2, 2023, and it is made available on Discovery+ after the premiere.
 The series later premiered on Family Channel in Canada on November 3, 2023.
-Prior to that, a sneak peek of the series aired on October 30, 2023, after an airing of the last film in the Open Season franchise.
+Prior to that, a sneak peek of the series aired on October 30, 2023, after an airing of the most recent film in the Open Season franchise.

 As a result of the series premiere of the show, the first three films: Open Season, Open Season 2 and Open Season 3 were aired between November 3 and 5, respectively.
 The French dub of the series premiered on Télémagino in Canada on February 4, 2024.
 The series was then followed by a German dub, which premiered on Disney Channel on February 5, 2024.

 The series was broadcast on ABC Entertains (formerly ABC Me) in Australia, which premiered on February 1, 2024 and was made available on ABC iview.
 The series premiered on Minimax in Czechia, Hungary, Romania, Serbia and Slovenia in April 2024.
 The series made its debut in 2024 during the Okoo block on either France 3 or France 4 in France and on Cartoon Network in some parts of Europe and Asia.
 In the UK, the series premiered on Nickelodeon in July 2024.

 In the United States, the series is currently available on YouTube.
-The series is available on Max in Latin America since February 2024, with the first ten episodes and the second segment of the eleventh episode.
+The series is available on HBO Max in Latin America since February 2024, with the first ten episodes and the second segment of the eleventh episode.

-Most episodes of the show are also available on The Roku Channel, Amazon Prime Video, and Tubi.
+Most episodes of the show are also available on The Roku Channel, Amazon Prime Video, and Tubi (before being removed; as of 2026).
 The series is set to premiere on Cartoon Network in Southeast Asia, and soon to be available on Disney+.
-It was available on Paramount+ in the UK.
+It is available on Paramount+ in the UK.

 On October 10, 2024, 9 Story Distribution announced several licensing deals for the series with DR TV (Denmark), RTS (Switzerland), AMC Networks (CEE), Canal Panda (Portugal), RTÉ (Ireland), Paramount Media Networks (UK, Italy), Tubi, Roku, and Xumo (all three US), e.tv (South Africa), and PCCW (Hong Kong and Macau).
 On February 17, 2025, the series was actually broadcast on Panda Kids in Portugal instead of Canal Panda.